-This writing course emphasizes the relationship between reading and writing.
+This course will focus on the relationship between reading and writing.
 From readings, writings, and discussions, the student will discover that writing is a process of inventing, planning, drafting, reading critically, revising, editing, and proofreading.
-When writing essays using such patterns of development as narration, description, compare/ contrast, cause/effect, and argumentation/persuasion, the student will also see the importance of considering purpose, audience, tone, point-of-view, organization, and development.
+When writing essays using such patterns of development as narration, description, compare/contrast, cause/effect, and argumentation/persuasion, the student will also see the importance of considering purpose, audience, tone, point-of-view, organization, and development.
+(3 credits)

 Student Learning Outcomes (SLOs)